Barandis/kessel/docsrc/parsers/sependby1.md

 #### Parameters

 * `p`: The content parser.
 The results of this parser are returned in an array.
-* `sep`: The separator parser.
+* `s`: The separator parser.
 The results of this parser are discarded.
+* `m`: The optional expected error message that will take the place of the default error message.

 #### Success